mentainha/m3o/README.md

 ## Services

-Currently with over 35+ services.
-Here are some of the services offered:
+So far there are over 35+ services.
+Here are some of the highlights:

 ### Backend